dokku32bit/heroku-buildpack-python/Readme.md

 Dokku x86 buildpack: Python
 ========================

 This is buildpack is based on the original Heroku Python buildpack ([https://github.com/heroku/heroku-buildpack-python]).
-The python runtimes have been replaced with x86 ones
+The python runtimes have been replaced with x86 ones create with pyenv (python-build).

 Provided Runtimes